 Register early.
 It does take time, and you must not leave it too late.
 There may be gift-giving occasions ahead of the wedding, too, after all.
 Chances are your friends will be looking for bridal shower gift ideas, for one thing.
 Some couples receive engagement gifts too.

 By the way, you can’t just open your wedding registry and then ignore it.
 Check on it every now and then to make sure there are still plenty of items to choose from.
 This is especially important before a bridal shower or as the wedding day draws near: last-minute shoppers need some choices, including different price points.

 Some gift registries offer “completion” programs that give you a discount on items that are left on your registry after the wedding.
-Find out about this and other perks, as well as the return policy, when choosing where to register.
+Find out about this and other perks, as well as the return policy, when choosing where to register in Canada.

 How to tell guests where you’re registered?